wr0ng/borderlands-tools/README.md

 ## Disclaimer

 I wrote this because it was imminently useful to me and to a friend.
 It doubled as my first adventure into bash scripting.
 I wasn't able to achieve everything I wanted with it and had to roll back some features that would have made this much more fancy.
+I use it daily, however, so I plan on incrementally improving it as time goes on.

 It has only been tested on Ubuntu 12.04.

 ## Incomplete work